 My approach is nurturing and supportive.
 I enjoy working with a broad range of people including recent arrival migrants, people with disability, university graduates, Indigenous women, former refugees, corporate career women and teenagers in custody.

 I combine my knowledge of visual design principles as they apply to the body with my understanding of communication, power dynamics and identity to help women present themselves.
 I have a keen interest in twentieth century fashion and social history.

-I served as President of the Association for Image Consultants International (AICI) Melbourne Chapter from 2015-17, I’m currently Associate Editor of AICI GLOBAL magazine and I host Fashion by Foot tours.
+I served as President of the Association for Image Consultants International (AICI) Melbourne Chapter from 2015-17, was Associate Editor of AICI GLOBAL magazine and I host Fashion by Foot personal style walking tours.